 Governors control huge budgets and are responsible for areas such as infrastructure, and the provision of health and education.

 Nigeria is split into 36 states and the Federal Capital Territory of Abuja.
+Going into the election, the APC held 22 states and the PDP 13.

 According to results declared by Tuesday morning, the APC was ahead by 11 states to nine.